Lü Zijian: Legacy

 Popular Indian filmmaker S. Shankar during a press meet prior to his much anticipated big budgeted high-profile film release of Indian 2, a sequel to cult classic vigilante action drama film Indian, gave credit and acknowledgement to Lu Zijian by indicating that Zijian is the source of inspiration he took when committing to direct the sequel part where he developed a mindset to portray Senapathy Indian thatha (donned by Kamal Haasan) as a martial arts expert (Varma kalai) even at the age of 106 highlighting the longevity of Zijian's calibre.
 Shankar was reportedly saying “There is a martial arts master in China.
 His name is Lu Zijian.
 At the age of 120, he is performing martial arts.
 He is flying, kicking, and doing all the stuff.”
 Shankar made such statements when queried and questioned about how Kamal Haasan's Senapathy character in the film could perform such action packed sequences even at an age of 106.

-In the film, Indian 3, Indian actor Bobby Simha gives credit to Lu Zijian by acknowledging his skills as a martial arts expert even at the age of 118 while explaining about the longevity of Zijian's life trajectory to Vivek.